-- a.
+- 98. The proposed driveways shall be a radius driveway per City of Desert Hot Springs Standard No. 210. - 99.
+All overhead utilities less than 92kv, located within the project boundaries, bordering the project and/or fronting the project shall be undergrounded - 100.
+Applicant/Developer shall enter into water and sanitary sewer service agreements with the Mission Springs Water District for domestic water and sanitary sewer service. - 101.
+File a Report of Waste Discharge for the site to verify the use of underground sewage disposal in lieu of public sanitary sewers if proposed. - 102.
+If the Applicant/Developer requests a Temporary Certificate of Occupancy before all the improvements are completed the Applicant/Developer shall file an improvement agreement with security to guarantee completion of public improvements as follows: - a.
 A faithful performance security in an amount deemed sufficient by the City Engineer to cover up to 100% of the total estimated cost of all required improvements, including bonding requirements for grading as outlined in the Municipal Code. - b.
 A labor and material security to cover up to 50% of the total estimated cost of all required improvements. - c.
-A monumentation security in an amount stipulated by the City Engineer to cover the cost of placing lot corners and other related monuments. - d.
-If the required project improvements are financed and installed pursuant to special assessment proceedings, upon the furnishing by the contractor of the faithful performance and labor and material security required by the special assessment act being used, the City may reduce the improvement security of the Applicant/Developer by an amount corresponding to the amount of the security furnished by the contractor. - e.
-Notwithstanding the above, the Applicant/Developer may satisfy the requirement for security of certain improvements by providing proof that same has been posted with another public agency subject to the approval of the City Engineer. - 108.
+If the required project improvements are financed and installed pursuant to special assessment proceedings, upon the furnishing by the contractor of the faithful performance and labor and material security required by the special assessment act being used, the City may reduce the improvement security of the Applicant/Developer by an amount corresponding to the amount of the security furnished by the contractor.

+- d.
+Notwithstanding the above, the Applicant/Developer may satisfy the requirement for security of certain improvements by providing proof that same has been posted with another public agency subject to the approval of the City Engineer. - 103.
 Security may be one of the following types subject to the approval of the City Engineer and City Attorney as to form: - a.
 Bonds All bonds shall be executed by a surety company authorized to transact business as a surety, and have an agent for service in California, together with an acceptable policy holder's rating.
 The bond(s) shall contain the nearest street address of the institution providing the bond(s). - b.
 Cash Deposits In lieu of the faithful performance and labor and material bonds, the developer may submit cash deposits or negotiable bonds of a kind approved for securing deposits of public monies under the conditions hereinafter described. - i.
 Disbursements from cash deposits shall be made in compliance with a separate agreement between the developer and the City.
 A bookkeeping fee of 1% of the total amount deposited with the City for each cash deposit shall be submitted with each security.
-Disbursements from a cash deposit in any instance shall not be permitted unless and until authorized in writing by the City Engineer. - 109.
-All improvement agreements shall be approved by the City Attorney and City
+Disbursements from a cash deposit in any instance shall not be permitted unless and until authorized in writing by the City Engineer. - 104.
+All improvement agreements shall be approved by the City Attorney and City Council.

-Council.
 Security for the agreement shall be approved by the City Attorney and Finance Director.